Faculty Handbook / Section 7: Teaching and Student/Faculty Interactions

 Section 7: Teaching and Student/Faculty Interactions

 The fundamental responsibilities of teaching include the instruction, evaluation and advisement of students.
-While faculty members may sometimes receive assistance, through appropriate University channels, in carrying out these activities, the primary responsibility for ensuring they are carried out appropriately rests with the faculty members.
+While faculty members may sometimes receive assistance, through appropriate University channels, in carrying out these activities, the primary responsibility for ensuring they are carried out appropriately rests with the faculty.

 The following items have been chosen for inclusion in this section because they pertain to how faculty members fulfill their obligations toward students in a course.
-They have been placed in alphabetical order for ease of reference.
+They are placed in alphabetical order for ease of reference.

 The instructor decides what effect unexcused absences will have on grades and will explain class attendance and grading policies in writing at the beginning of each semester.
-Instructors must accommodate absences due to documented illness, deaths in the family and other documented crises, call to active military duty or jury duty, religious holy days, and official University activities and must do so in a way that does not arbitrarily penalize students who have a valid excuse.
+Instructors must accommodate absences due to documented illness, deaths in the family and other documented crises, call to active military duty or jury duty, religious work-restricted holy days, and official University activities and must do so in a way that does not arbitrarily penalize students who have a valid excuse.
+Official University activities include official events at which a student is representing the University, such as athletic competitions, not participation in regular student activities.
 Consideration should also be given to students whose dependent children experience serious illness.
 All students are expected to abide by each instructor’s class attendance policy.
 Students must also provide advance notice of absences (when possible) as well as relevant documentation regarding absences to the instructor as soon as possible following the illness or event that led to an absence.
 Regardless of whether an absence is excused or unexcused, the student is responsible for making up all work that is missed.
 University-wide policy requires all students to attend the first class meeting of all classes for which they are registered.
 Students who do not attend the first class meeting of a course for which they are registered will be dropped from the course by the academic department that offers the course.
 In order to enforce this policy, instructors are required to take attendance at the first class meeting and report absences to the appropriate person in their department or school/college.
 For further information, consult the FSU General Bulletin at: http://registrar.fsu.edu/bulletin/undergrad/apdefault.htm.
 Please note that some colleges and special programs have more stringent requirements for class attendance.
-Also, see “Medical Excuses” in this chapter.
+Also, see “Medical Excuses” and “Military Short-Term Absence Accommodation Policy” in this chapter.

 U.S. Copyright Law (http://www.copyright.gov/title17) protects the interests of those who create knowledge and works of art; faculty must comply with its requirements.
 Written permission must be obtained to place duplicated articles on reserve for longer than a semester at the library.
 Local copy centers will help obtain permission to duplicate articles that are submitted well in advance for inclusion in student course packets.
 Also, see “Copyright and Fair Use” in Section 6 of this Faculty Handbook.